ndesilets/esp32-gauge-pod/README.md

 - Alerts for high oil temperature and low oil pressure

 ## things learned
-FIXME: ESP32 built-in ADC is less than stellar
+- FIXME: ESP32 built-in ADC is less than stellar
+- i2c does not seem to like longer runs of ethernet cables.
+1' is fine, 3' works but is not exactly happy